apache/jackrabbit-oak/oak-run/README.md

-    --rdbjdbcuri           - JDBC URL for RDB persistence (defaults to local file-based H2) --rdbjdbcuser          - JDBC username (defaults to "") --rdbjdbcpasswd        - JDBC password (defaults to "")
+    --rdbjdbcuri           - JDBC URL for RDB persistence (defaults to local file-based H2) --rdbjdbcuser          - JDBC username (defaults to "") --rdbjdbcpasswd        - JDBC password (defaults to "") --rdbjdbctableprefix   - for RDB persistence: prefix for table names (defaults to "")

 These options are passed to the test cases and repository fixtures that need them.
 For example the Wikipedia dump option is needed by the